Cambridge Audio CXA 81 Mk II

 Detailed Breakdown

 Cambridge Audio CXA81 Mk II As we’ve discussed, this amplifier’s strength lies in its stunning clarity and control.
-The high-quality ESS Sabre DAC makes it a digital powerhouse, and its focus is on being a pure, high-performance hub for the external sources you already own and love.
+The high-quality ESS Sabre DAC makes it a digital powerhouse, and it focuses on being a pure, high-performance hub for the external sources you already own and love.

 Rega Elex-R The Rega Elex-R is a legendary competitor, and for good reason.
 Where the Cambridge is about analytical precision, the Rega is about infectious rhythm and timing.
 It has a slightly warmer, more energetic presentation that makes music sound incredibly fun.
 Its biggest advantage is the inclusion of a truly excellent moving magnet (MM) phono stage, making it a near-perfect all-in-one solution for vinyl enthusiasts.